-The actor Bob Crane, best known for his role in Hogan’s Heroes was killed in his sleep on June 29, 1978.
+The murder of Bob Crane in 1978 shocked a nation.
+Was he killed by his best friend? or did his sordid secret life get him killed?
+Best known for his role on Hogan’s Heroes, Crane was killed in his sleep on June 29, 1978.
 To this day, over 40 years later, the case has never been solved.
 Here Unsolved Casebook takes a look at the murder of Robert Edward Crane.

 Early Career And Hogan’s Heroes

 Bob Crane began his working career in the early 1950s obtaining a gig as a DJ at a minor New York radio station.
 By the time the early ’60s rolled around Crane had become the host of the hit breakfast show on KNX radio in LA and was earning a $150,000 a year.

 The truth was though that Crane was looking to become an even bigger star, setting his sights on an acting career.
 Bob Crane took on several roles in small theatres during his free hours to try and garner some attention.
 His role as host on the morning show also helped him to make connections thanks to some of his guests.

 One such guest was Carl Reiner.
 Whilst Reiner was a guest on Crane’s radio show Crane talked Reiner into giving him an appearance on the Dick Van Dyke Show.

 During his guest role on the Dick Van Dyke Show, Crane was spotted by Donna Reed and she proceeded to give him a recurring role on the Donna Reed Show.
 Crane worked on the show for around a year, alongside his breakfast show, before quitting in 1964.

 Not long after Bob Crane would catch his big break in the world of acting.
 Crane was offered the main role in upcoming war comedy TV series Hogan’s Heroes.
 He was convinced this was his big break and handed in his notice at KNX.
 Crane was right.